 General Guidelines and Information on our Process

 - We pay $300 per article if published online, $750 for an article printed in the physical journal.
-Because of a constrained budget, we can only accept a limited number of pieces for print publication (8) and we may need to reject articles that are worthy.
+Because of a constrained budget and a limit of 28 pages, we can only accept a limited number of pieces for print publication and we may need to reject articles that are worthy.

-- We understand that submitting an article means a great deal to the author and we endeavor to make this a positive experience, even if an article is rejected.
+- We understand that submitting an article means a great deal to the author and we endeavour to make this a positive experience, even if an article is rejected.
 Thank you!

-- The piece should pertain to the Columbia River system – we define this as the Columbia and its tributaries, including up into British Columbia.
-Articles could be about a subject that involves a region outside of the Columbia River system, however, there should be some link to this region.
-For example, an article could focus on orca recovery among Puget Sound tribes, but include information on the connection between orca recovery and Columbia River salmon and Tribes.
+- Your piece should pertain to the Columbia River system—we define this as the Columbia and its tributaries, including up into British Columbia.
+Articles/etc. could be about a subject that involves a region outside of the Columbia River system, however, there should be some link to this region.

 - Pieces should steer away from intertribal politics.
 Confluence cannot publish an article that explicitly pits one tribe against another.
 That is more an opinion piece for other publications.

 - Research articles would ideally be useful for both educators and the general public and written in an accessible manner.

 - While the research articles go through a peer-review process, our audience is not primarily academics.
 Ideally, your article should be written in a way that is accessible and clear to a broad audience.

 Confluence connects you to the history, living cultures, and ecology of the Columbia River system through Indigenous voices.
 We are a community-supported nonprofit that works through six art landscapes, educational programs, and public gatherings in collaboration with northwest tribes, communities, and the celebrated artist Maya Lin.